cloudfabrix/rda_packs/Base Project Agentic Artifacts/26.2.5/description.md

 ## Overview section
-This pack deploys the Base AI Project andf its accociated artifacts.
+This pack deploys the Base AI Project and its accociated artifacts.

 ## Pre-Requisite Steps
 - 'AI Projects Administration App' pack should be in Activated State before proceeding with the activation of this pack.